Mescaline

-Mescaline, also known as mescalin or mezcalin, and in chemical terms 3,4,5-trimethoxyphenethylamine, is a naturally occurring psychedelic protoalkaloid of the substituted phenethylamine class, found in cacti like peyote (Lophophora williamsii) and San Pedro (certain species of the genus Echinopsis) and known for its serotonergic hallucinogenic effects.
+Mescaline, also known in chemical terms as 3,4,5-trimethoxyphenethylamine, is a naturally occurring psychedelic drug and alkaloid of the phenethylamine and scaline families found in certain cacti like peyote (Lophophora williamsii) and the San Pedro cactus (Echinopsis pachanoi, others).

-Mescaline is typically taken orally and used recreationally, spiritually, and medically, with psychedelic effects occurring at doses from 100 to 1,000 mg, including microdosing below 75 mg, and it can be consumed in pure form or via mescaline-containing cacti.
-Mescaline induces a psychedelic experience characterized by vivid visual patterns, altered perception of time and self, synesthesia, and spiritual effects, with an onset of 0.5 to 0.9 hours and a duration that increases with dose, ranging from about 6 to 14 hours.
-Mescaline has a high median lethal dose across species, with the human LD_{50} estimated at approximately 880 mg/kg, making it very difficult to consume a fatal amount.
-Ketanserin blocks mescaline’s psychoactive effects, and while it's unclear if mescaline is metabolized by monoamine oxidase enzymes, preliminary evidence suggests harmala alkaloids may potentiate its effects.
+The drug is used recreationally, spiritually, and medically, with psychedelic effects occurring at doses of 100 to 800 mg (as its hydrochloride salt) orally and it can be used in pure form or in the form of mescaline-containing cacti.
+Mescaline induces a psychedelic experience characterized by visual changes, altered perception of time, space, and self, synesthesia, and spiritual experiences, with an onset of 30 to 60 minutes, a time to peak of 2 to 4 hours, and a duration that increases with dose and ranges from 6 to 14 hours.

-Mescaline primarily acts as a partial agonist at serotonin 5-HT_{2A} receptors, with varying affinity and efficacy across multiple serotonin, adrenergic, dopamine, histamine, muscarinic, and trace amine receptors, but shows low affinity for most non-serotonergic targets.
-It is a relatively hydrophilic psychedelic compound structurally related to catecholamines but acting on the serotonergic system, first synthesized in 1919, with numerous synthetic methods and potent analogues developed since.
-Mescaline occurs naturally in various cacti species, with concentrations varying widely, and is biosynthesized in plants from phenylalanine via catecholamine pathways likely linked to stress responses.
+Mescaline primarily acts as a partial agonist at serotonin 5-HT_{2A} receptors, with varying affinity and efficacy across multiple other receptors and targets.
+The serotonin 5-HT_{2A} receptor antagonist ketanserin blocks mescaline's psychoactive effects.
+Mescaline is a relatively hydrophilic compound structurally related to dopamine, first synthesized in 1919, with numerous synthetic methods and potent analogues developed since.
+It occurs naturally in various cacti species, with concentrations varying widely, and is biosynthesized in plants from amino acids like phenylalanine and tyrosine.

-Mescaline-containing cacti use dates back over 6,000 years.
-Peyote was studied scientifically in the 19th and 20th centuries, culminating in the isolation of mescaline as its primary psychoactive compound, legal recognition of its religious use, and ongoing exploration of its therapeutic potential.
-Mescaline is largely illegal worldwide, though exceptions exist for religious, scientific, or ornamental use, and it has influenced many notable cultural figures through its psychoactive effects.
-Very few studies concerning mescaline's activity and potential therapeutic effects in people have been conducted since the early 1970s.
+The practice of humans consuming mescaline-containing cacti dates back over 6,000 years.
+Peyote cacti were studied scientifically in the 1800s, culminating in the isolation of mescaline as the active psychedelic constituent in cacti, legal recognition of religious use, and ongoing exploration of the therapeutic potential of mescaline and other analogues.
+Mescaline was the first psychedelic compound to be characterized by the Western world and has been referred to as the "first psychedelic".

+Mescaline and the cacti that produce it are largely illegal worldwide, though exceptions exist for religious, scientific, or ornamental use, and the compound has influenced many notable cultural figures, for instance Aldous Huxley and Alexander Shulgin among others.
+Very few studies of mescaline in people have been conducted since the early 1970s.
+However, the drug is now being studied in terms of its effects and for potential medical use once again as of the early 2020s.